James4Ever0/notes/Nginx use as application remapper.md

 ---

-FastAPI doc is a pain in the ass.
-Do not even try to route it to nginx.
+Do not even try to route FastAPI doc to nginx, which is a pain in the ass.

 ---